 I think the facilities and opportunities it offers to the young fellows are very good.
-I am particularly interested in swimming and basketball, and I find the "Y" a fine place to follow my interests.
+I am particularly interested in swimming and basketball, and I find the "Y" 2 fine place to follow my interests.
 KOPEL WEINSTEIN: The "gym's" O. K. but I don't like the commuting.

-H RUTH KAUFMAN:

-I can have more fun.

-EMIL DE SNOO:

-Sophomore girls were there.
+H. RUTH KAUFMAN: gym bere at the Normal School, thoughtful consideration, he replied, I can have more fun.
+EMIL DE SNOO: Sophomore girls were there.

 JACK LIPSY:

-I approve of going to the "Y" for " facilities are such that no local col-lege could afford their equal.
-How-Join the procession.
-Don't be a mollusk. lege could afford their equal.
+I approve of going to the "Y" facilities are such that no local collit as a gay adventure, a brave and stirring quest? lege could afford their equal.
+Howlege could afford their equal.
 However, I think the time could be arranged to better advantage for the students.

+Book Notes

 Written with warmth of feeling.

-"Gone with the Wind" (Mar-garet Mitchell).
+"Gooe with the Wind" (Margaret Mitchell).
 The story of young, selfish, daring, and magnetic tion period has played havoc.
-Decurity, she uses her friends and the men who love her to gain her end, "Rich Land, Poor Land" (Stuart Chase).
+Deformer position of wealth and se- of them excellent dancers. curity, she uses her friends and the men who love her to gain her end, "Rich Land, Poor Land" (Stuart Chase).
 A study of waste in the natural resources of America and source conditions are reported.
 "Jefferson in Power" (Claude struggle of the Federalists.

-Speaking of Mollusks A moment ago this title seemed a very good one With simple and specific, yet safely non-committal. the recollection, however, that a watermelon is a berry, I hasten to assure the science department that any observations I may make are purely rhetorical in character.
+Speaking of Mollusks A moment ago this title seemed a very good one simple and specific, yet safely non-committal. the recollection, however, that a watermelon is a berry, I hasten to assure the science department that any observations I may make are purely rhetorical in character.
 There are certain species of mollusk that shrink from I like going to the "Y" for the slightest contact.
 Touch one ever so gently and "gym."
 The swimming program it curls tightly under its shell.
-A cheerless existence The that, scarcely to be recommended for human beings; regulated temperature in both pool yet, not infrequently, we find people whose way of and gymnasium is another pleasant living is curiously analagous to that of the mollusk; afraid even of their own kind, non-social, unresponsive, distrustful of all experience outside their own narrow environment.
+A cheerless existence The that, scarcely to be recommended for human beings; regulated temperature in both pool yet, not infrequently, we find people whose way of and gymnasium is another pleasant living is curiously analagous to that of the mollusk; afraid even of their own kind, non-social, unresponsive, distrustful of all experience outside their own aurrow environment.
 Human shell-fish.
 Are you one?
 To you, then, as indeed to all of us, college offers no greater value than the achievement of social competence.
 Pleasant, too, is the way to this attainment for it is but a laboratory course in good times with other people.
-Every club you join, every activity you support, every contribution of time and interest and enthusiasm you make to college life-these bring richer dividends than any credits inscribed on your academic record; im- H. RUTH KAUFMAN: I don't like going to the "Y" The orber day I asked a youngster what the expres-for "gym."
-I would rather have ion give-and-take means.
-After a moment of "gym "here at the Normal School, thoughtful consideration, he replied, "Well, I guess it means you give and I take."
+Every club you join, every activity you support, every contribution of time and interest and enthusiasm you make to college life-these bring richer dividends than any credits inscribed on your academic record; important though they, too, may be.
+I don't like going to the "Y" The other day I asked a youngster what the expression give and take means.
+After a moment of "Well, I guess it means you give and I take."
 Is that interpretation confined to childhood?
 By It would be much nicer if the no means.
 It lies at the bottom of much of our faulty social technique.
 Why do we fumble in our attempts at group living?
-Is it not that we have somehow lost sight of the fact that life is a co-operative enterprise? 'gym" because the recreational Have forgotten that it means action?
+Is it not that we have somehow lost sight of the fact that life is a co-operative enterprise? gym" because the recreational Have forgotten that it means action?
 Do you regard EDITH L. JACKSON, Dean of Women.

+> -

+Exchange Notes

-Exchange Notes An International Relations Club For Paterson?
+An International Relations Club For Paterson?